 Make an Account

 Once you’ve figured out what you’d like to sell, it’s time to become an eBay seller.
-The first step is to create an account.

 Here’s how you do it:

 Go to the eBay site and Click “Sell”